 What are summary tasks?

 A summary task or summary activity is made up of subtasks and summarises those subtasks.
-MS Project automatically calculates summary task information (such as duration and cost) using the information in the subtasks. stakeholdermap.com
+Microsoft Project automatically calculates summary task information (such as duration and cost) using the information in the subtasks. stakeholdermap.com

 In the image below the Functional, Technical and Design/artwork specifications form a logical grouping under the summary task Specifications and designs.